RavanH/jetpack-module-control/readme.txt

 == Description ==

 [Jetpack](https://wordpress.org/plugins/jetpack/) adds powerful features... but sometimes we don't want them all.
-This plugin will allow you to blacklist / remove individual Jetpack modules.
-It can also prevent auto-activation of any Jetpack modules.
+This plugin brings additional control over Jetpack modules.
+You can blacklist / remove individual modules, prevent auto-activation or allow activation without a WordPress.com account.

 This plugin can run on single and multisite installations.